Next ‘Overwatch’ Hero Revealed By Blizzard Entertainment, Meet The Tank Orisa

 After its initial release, two new heroes have been added to the Overwatch roster.
 Ana and Sombra joined the ranks in July and November of last year respectively.
 Today, Blizzard Entertainment revealed the 24th hero coming to Overwatch and the first introduced in 2017.
 Players now have a chance to meet and preview Orisa on the public test realm.

 Orisa is a defense robot designed by the young Efi Oladele in Overwatch lore.
-The 11-year-old built Orisa using scrap pieces of OR15 units after Numbani was attacked by Doomfist destroying a squad of OR15 robots there to protect the city.
+The 11-year-old built Orisa using scrap pieces of OR15 units after Numbani was attacked by Doomfist, destroying a squad of OR15 robots there to protect the city.
 According to the official announcement, Orisa is built to protect and is still learning how to function.

 “Orisa is the sixth tank to join the Overwatch lineup, and much like her programming, her gameplay is engineered around protection.
 She’s built for making a stand with her entire team, and her abilities are geared toward protecting and enabling a group of nearby allies.”

 Equipped with a cannon, Orisa damages enemies with her Fusion Driver that she can continually fire.
 While using the Fusion Driver, Orisa’s movement is slowed.
-With her Fortify ability, Orisa will momentarily gain immunity to effects that move her like to Reinhardt’s Charge or Pharah’s Concussive Blast.
+With her Fortify ability, Orisa will momentarily gain immunity to effects that move her like Reinhardt’s Charge or Pharah’s Concussive Blast.

 Catch up with robotics prodigy Efi Oladele and meet her newest creation: Orisa!